riorio805/tugas2pbp/README.md

 #### Bonus things *:)*
 - Database implemented.
-There's 21 items in the database and the server randomly chooses 5 items to show the user. (see `main.views`) <br>
+There's 21 items in the database and the server randomly chooses 5 items to show the user. (see `main.views.show_main`) <br>
-- ~~Redirect from '/' to '/main/'~~ `'/'` is now a landing page containing this very file.
+- <s>Redirect from '/' to '/main/'</s> `'/'` is now a landing page containing this very file.
+- Images!

 ---
 ## here's a picture maybe
-Not yet
+not yet

+---
 ## Why use
 (Not done)<br>
 Virtual environment digunakan karena